 Funding Policy - The Ohio Revised Code provides statutory authority for member and employer contributions.
-For 2012, member and employer contribution rates were consistent across all three plans.
+For 2013, member and employer contribution rates were consistent across all three plans.
 While members in the state and local divisions may participate in all three plans, law enforcement and public safety divisions exist only within the traditional plan.
-The 2012 member contribution rates were 10.0% for members in state and local classifications.
-The 2012 employer contribution rate for state and local employers was 14.0% of covered payroll.
-For 2012, a portion of the City's contribution equal to 4 percent of covered payroll was allocated to fund the postemployment health care plan.
-The City's contributions for pension obligations to OPERS for the years ended December 31, 2012, 2011 and 2010 were \$155,695, \$123,806, and \$133,120 respectively; 100% has been contributed for all three years.
+The 2013 member contribution rates were 10.0% for members in state and local classifications.
+The 2013 employer contribution rate for state and local employers was 14.0% of covered payroll.
+For 2013, a portion of the City's contribution equal to 1 percent of covered payroll was allocated to fund the postemployment health care plan.
+The City's contributions for pension obligations to OPERS for the years ended December 31, 2013, 2012 and 2011 were \$205,018, \$155,695, and \$123,806, respectively; 92% has been contributed for 2013 and 100% has been contributed for 2012 and 2011.